 Smith Street Practice welcomes medical students at all stages of training.
-We pride ourselves on providing a stimulating placement.
+The practice prides itself on providing a stimulating placement experience.
 Several Smith Street Practice doctors have appointments with University of Newcastle.

 During your student placement you rotate between various Doctors and nurses so you can be exposed to a range of medical problems and learn from the Doctor’s special interest.

-Apply to Practice Manager Jo-anne Bacon to see if we can accommodate your placement request.
+Apply to Practice Manager Jo-anne Bacon to see if the practice can accommodate your placement request.

 "I began working for the Smith Street Practice in January of 2011, during a year off after school before starting university.
 I was preparing to study medicine and saw an opportunity to build my knowledge while saving money for college.